Leroks/feed_the_rabbit/README.md

 # feed_the_rabbit
 a very simple text-based feeding the rabbit game
-\none of my first projects
+,one of my first projects